arcus/education_modules/sql_basics/sql_basics.md

 If you would only like to return a specific set of columns in your select statement you will need to explicitly list out each of those columns after the select keyword, with each separate column reference separated by a comma.
 Note that this time, our dot notation is in the form `table_name.column_name` for our columns, and `dataset_name.table_name` for our table.
 We do this to be very explicit about which data we mean.

-It may seem obvious that if we're getting data from the `patients` table, that all of our columns come, well, from `patients`... so why do we use dot notation to specify that in the list of columns?
+It may seem obvious that if we're getting data from the `patients` table (after all, we have that information in the FROM statement), that all of our columns come, well, from `patients`.
+Why, then, do we use dot notation to specify that in the list of columns in the SELECT statement?
 Why say `patients.id` when `id` alone would work just as well?

 This is an example of forming a good habit early.
-You will eventually need to do queries that involve multiple tables, which may each have similar or identical column names.
-In that case, you **do** have to indicate which table you're referring to, in order to disambiguate which "date" column you mean -- do you mean `date` in `encounters`, or `date` in `medication_administration`?
+You will eventually need to do queries that involve multiple tables, which may each have identical column names.
+In that case, you **do** have to indicate which table you're referring to, in order to disambiguate which `date` column you mean -- do you mean `date` in `encounters`, or `date` in `medication_administration`?
 Rather than learn dot notation later, we want to introduce you to it now, even if it feels unnecessary.

 Go ahead and run this code by clicking the execute button.
 How are your results different from the `SELECT *` query you ran previously?